 Maple syrups are always top on my list when visiting the food show.
 On this visit, I was introduced to several varieties of maple syrup by the company’s CEO, and read over several innovative recipes where maple syrup can be used as an ingredient (recipes to follow in a future article).
 Crown Maple’s pure maple products range from Bourbon Barrel Aged Maple Syrup to Maple Sugar Pearls.

-I have been a huge fan of this company since I discord them at Super Saturday in 2014.
+I have been a huge fan of this company since I discovered them at Super Saturday in 2014.
 The company debuted their new organic flavors on the east coast at the food show.
 Their square, crunchy brownie pieces are a must if you are a fan of the corners of the brownie pan, like myself.
 Their USDA Organic Brownie Brittle is available in three flavors including: Chocolate Chip, Dark Chocolate & Pretzel and Chocolate & Toasted Coconut.

 In addition to navigating the booths, I attended the Tunisian Opening Ceremony and Brunch on Sunday, and a Moroccan Breakfast, Tea Ceremony on Tuesday.
 I had a private tour of the Morocco, Scotland, Germany, and Turkey pavilions as well.
 More coverage and information on the food show to follow next week!